Silver0524/NCAA-Wrestling-Predictor/README.md

 This project is a Python-based web scraping tool that compiles comprehensive NCAA Division I wrestling data from [WrestleStat.com](https://www.wrestlestat.com/).
 It retrieves detailed match histories, team rosters, and season-level results across all D1 wrestling programs from the 2013–2014 season through the 2025–2026 season.
 It also contains multiple machine learning models trained to predict the results of hypothetical matches based on previous data.

-## 🎯 Goals

-This project is the foundation for a long-term initiative to:

-- 📂 **Build a clean, publicly available, and easy-to-use dataset** of NCAA Division I wrestling matches from 2013–2026.
-- 🤖 **Develop machine learning models** to predict future match outcomes using historical performance data.
-- 🌐 **Scale into a full-stack web application** for fans, analysts, and recruiters to interactively explore wrestlers, teams, trends, and predictions.

 ## 📌 Features

 - 🔐 User authentication to access full match data